Wildfire | What Is Zone 0?

 Which materials are allowed in a Zone 0?

 Beyond ground level, well-irrigated, well-maintained, non-woody foliage is allowed.
-Mature, living tree trunks, canopy, and foliage can be within 0-5 feet, as long as they are 6 inches from siding and 10 feet from the roof.
+Mature, living tree trunks, canopy, and foliage can be within 0-5 feet, as long as they are 6 inches from siding, 10 feet from the roof, and “limbed up” from the ground.

 Which materials are not allowed Zone 0?